yiisoft/di/README.md

 `provides` list of the `CarFactoryProvider` and, as `EngineInterface` is listed in `provides`, container called `register` method of the `CarFactoryProvider`.

-**Note**, you can use delayed service providers not just to delay bootstrap of heavy services but also to register your services to the container only when they are actually needed.
+**Note**, you can use deferred service providers not just to defer bootstrap of heavy services but also to register your services to the container only when they are actually needed.

 ## Further reading